 If you represent a community that has never applied for or received ATP funding, are short on staff time and expertise to complete an application, and fit the definition of a Disadvantaged Community, we strongly recommend you apply to create a plan.
 Applying for a plan involves much less preparation work than applying for an infrastructure project, and if your application is selected for funding, you will now have the resources to develop a comprehensive plan and do community engagement that identifies and prioritizes needed biking and walking improvements.
 This will set your agency up nicely to apply to the ATP in future years for infrastructure or programming projects highlighted in your plan.
 If your community hires a firm to create the plan once the ATP grant is funded, you will also have a pre-existing relationship with a firm that now knows your community and that may be able to help you complete the more complicated infrastructure application.
-Another possible option for your first application would be the noninfrastructure category or the small infrastructure category.
+Further, points are now available in the application for projects that are included in a plan, so if you do not yet have one on the books, it would be beneficial to create one.
+Please refer to the webinar we hosted in 2021 to learn more about the advantages of applying for a Plan.
+Another possible option for your first application would be the non-infrastructure category or the small infrastructure category.
 If you think one of those application types might be the best fit for your agency, feel free to skip ahead to the sections dedicated to them.